 The Northeast is another of America’s dreamiest winter destinations.
 Attractions in upstate New York includes a charming stroll along Hudson’s Warren Street; hiking around Ludlowville’s frozen waterfalls; skating an outdoor ice rink in Bear Mountain State Park; and exploring Lake Placid, whose village has hosted the Winter Olympics twice.
 Heading south, Manhattan’s cosmopolitan magic is in a league of its own—and when the flurries start falling, that experience grows tenfold.
 Don your pea coats and scarves for NYC’s classic winter date, ice-skating—either with holiday cheer at Rockefeller Center or for fewer crowds, at Wollman Rink, followed by a stroll through Central Park.

 The Big Apple is also ideal for lovers of art and history, considering the wealth of top-rank museums (the Met and MOMA are just the beginning).
 New York City also top contender for the world’s food capital.
 Date night can span anything from gourmet vegetarian and epic food halls to romantic splurge spots galore; if you’re overwhelmed by the plethora of options, these chef recommendations are a good place to start.
-Top off your weekend with a Broadway show—Hamilton and Harry Potter and the Cursed Child are still on stage.

 A version of this article originally appeared online in November 2017; it was updated on December 10, 2018, to include current information.